kiebel/wp-teachpress/trunk/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.10 - (23.01.2011) =
+* New: Highlighting of child courses in the course overview
+* Bugfix: Fixed a html bug in show_single_course.php
+* Bugfix: Fixed the sort of participants if the registration number is disabled
-= 2.0.9 - (30.11.2010) =
+* Bugfix: Fixed a bug with the table of participants if the registration number is disabled = 2.0.9 - (30.11.2010) =
 * New: Better style permissions for all shortcodes.
 Some nasty hard coded CSS code is removed.
 * Changed: Style for tpenrollments, tpdate and tpcloud shortcodes